Philip Barnes, Director of Music

 Brent Johnson, Organist

 Brent Johnson came to Third Baptist Church in 2004 while working as a technician for the Wicks Organ Company of Highland, Illinois.
 He started there in 1998 after studying organ with Robert T. Anderson at the Meadows School of the Arts and Kenneth G. Hart at the Perkins School of Theology at Southern Methodist University.
 While at SMU he also performed with the Meadows Percussion Ensemble and was a member and Drum Major of the Mustang Band.
 His work with Wicks took him across the country tuning, repairing, and installing pipe organs.
-He is currently responsible for the care of the recently 72-rank instrument at Third Baptist, and does freelance organ work around St. Louis.
-Brent also coordinates the Friday Pipes Organ Recital series, Third Baptist’s weekly free noontime recital series held March through May and September through November, and brings artists from around the country and the world to play the sanctuary organ.
+He is currently responsible for the care of the recently rebuilt & enlarged 72-rank instrument at Third Baptist, and does freelance organ work around St. Louis.
+Brent also coordinates the Friday Pipes organ recital series, Third Baptist’s weekly free recital series given noontime throughout much of year (excluding June – August), and brings artists from around the country and the world to play the sanctuary organ.
 Brent teaches piano, organ, and percussion through the CityArts program at Third Baptist.
 As an arranger and music director he has worked in many different fields of classical, church, and pop music, but has always returned to the organ.

 Lansin Lim Kimler, Pianist